gramineproject/contrib/Curated-Apps/README.md

     |---------------------------------------------------------------------------------------------|

 ## Sample Workloads
-`worloads/` subdirectory contains relevant instructions and support files to curate a selected set of applications with Gramine.
+`workloads/` subdirectory contains relevant instructions and support files to curate a selected set of applications with Gramine.

 ## Contents

     .
     |-- curate.py               # Entry file for curation that the user runs as explained above
     |-- util/                   # Helper scripts and files that curate.py uses
-    |-- verifier/               # Contents to build attestaton verifier image
+    |-- verifier/               # Contents to build attestation verifier image
     |-- workloads/              # Sample curated applications for select set of workloads